Topherchriss/A-Z/README.md

 ### Contributing

-We welcome and appreciate constructive contributions to A-Z TRAPEZA!
-To get started, follow the steps below:
+Constructive contributions are welcomed and highly appreciated!
+To get started

 1. **Fork the Repository:**